PragyanSubedi/PragyanSubedi/README.md

 I'm currently specializing as a data scientist in Natural Language Processing and Computer Vision using Deep Learning.

-## Here are some of my recent publications:
+## Here are some of my publications:

 1. <a href="https://medium.com/@pragyansubedi/clip-by-openai-explained-1e4c38644356"> CLIP by OpenAI Explained </a> - A concise explanation on how the CLIP model is pre-trained and used for zero-shot image classification.